uv10000/P3/writeup_P3_U_Voll.md

 * Regularisation (both L_2 and dropout, details see below).
 Still overfitting but better (80% training accuracy).
 * Conversion to greyscale.
 Surprisingly (to me), this massively improved the validation-set-accuracy beyond the limit of 93%.

 After some tuning (all details see below) I acchieved 96% accuracy on the validation set.

+It also performs well on the test set (some 95%).

+However it badly fails on the real world test images of German traffic signs (55% accuracy on 9 images).

 I did not have to use any form of data augmentation to get this relatively pleasing result.

+See detailed report and discussions below.

 Here is a link to my [project code](https://github.com/uv10000/P3/blob/master/Traffic_Sign_Classifier.ipynb), next to it in the github-repo P3 there is a .html export of the .jpynb showing the simulation results, alongside with this writeup-file.